Nigeria’s education system impeded by long absence of comprehensive data – Minister - Daily Trust

-Alausa said this has impeded their ability to make informed decisions, allocate resources effectively, and measure progress with accuracy.
+Alausa said this has impeded the country’s ability to make informed decisions, allocate resources effectively, and measure progress with accuracy.

-The minister who stated this on Monday during inauguration of the implementation Committee for the Nigerian Education Data Initiative (NEDI) in Abuja, said, “Today, we are saying unequivocally: this must change.”
+The minister, who stated this on Monday at the inauguration of the Implementation Committee for the Nigerian Education Data Initiative (NEDI) in Abuja, said, “Today, we are saying unequivocally: this must change.”

 “The Nigerian Education Data Initiative is our bold response to these longstanding challenges.
 Through NEDI, we are embarking on an ambitious journey to establish a centralised, harmonised databank with a unified platform that will consolidate all critical education data in Nigeria,” he said.

+- Cancer: FG, C/Can launch leadership programme for women specialists in Nigeria

-The minister explained that the databank would not merely house information but serve as the foundation for evidence-based decision-making and policy development, enabling them to deliver quality education that meets the aspirations of every Nigerian child.
+The minister explained that the databank would not merely house information but serve as the foundation for evidence-based decision-making and policy development, enabling the delivery of quality education that meets the aspirations of every Nigerian child.

 Others are records of students, including their demographics, academic performance, and the integration of the NIN, which will enable them to monitor educational trajectories and implement targeted interventions where necessary.

-Speaking, the Registrar of National Examination Council, (NECO), Prof Dantani Wushishi, said from the examination they conduct and insight into the performance of candidates, they generate data every year from over 1.5 million candidates.
+Speaking, the Registrar of the National Examination Council (NECO), Prof. Dantani Wushishi, said from the examination they conduct and insight into the performance of candidates, they generate data every year from over 1.5 million candidates.

-He said in 2023 they introduced an analysis of standard performance of candidates by states, regional, states and individual performance.
+He said in 2023, they introduced an analysis of the standard performance of candidates by states, regional, states and individual performance.

 Update: In 2025, Nigerians have been approved to earn US Dollars as salary while living in Nigeria.